In Reaction To Trump, Democratic Candidates Surge In Deep-Red Texas

 "This has the potential to be more competitive statewide," says Steinhauser.
 "Although, I would think most Republicans would say that we are still probably not going to lose any incumbents this cycle."

 Texas' congressional map doesn't favor Democrats.
-Federal courts have ruled the congressional map drawn by the GOP-led Texas Legislature intentionally discriminates against minority voters, which tends to hurt Democratic candidates.
+Federal courts have ruled that the congressional map drawn by the GOP-led Texas Legislature intentionally discriminates against minority voters, which tends to hurt Democratic candidates.
 However, the U.S. Supreme Court has put a hold on the effects of those rulings as it weighs a gerrymandering case from Wisconsin.

 Democrats could have a shot at unseating Republicans in congressional districts that Hillary Clinton won last year.
-Democrats are currently eyeing three of those districts, specifically:
+Democrats are eyeing three of those districts:

-- CD 7, which is currently held by Rep. John Culberson, R-Houston
+- 7th District, which is currently held by Rep. John Culberson

-- CD 23, which is currently held by Rep. Will Hurd, R-Helotes
+- 23rd District, which is currently held by Rep. Will Hurd

-- CD 32, which is currently held by Rep. Pete Sessions, R-Dallas
+- 32nd District, which is currently held by Rep. Pete Sessions

 All three of those incumbents have filed for re-election, and Steinhauser says he doesn't think they're as vulnerable as Democrats hope.

-"Those three members of Congress over-performed Donald Trump on the ballot and they did win re-election," Steinhauser says.
+"Those three members of Congress overperformed Donald Trump on the ballot and they did win re-election," Steinhauser says.
 "So, if you are looking ahead to 2018, it does seem like they are going to win in 2018 given that Republicans do tend to do better in midterms than they do in the presidential years."

 A lot of that depends on turnout, though.
-Steinhauser says the key for Republicans to keep their voters engaged is to deliver on some of their promises, including the GOP tax plan.
+Steinhauser says the key to Republicans' keeping voters engaged is to deliver on some of their promises, including the GOP tax plan.

 "I don't see that changing too much in this next election cycle, but I do look to see the Democratic turnout to be higher than it probably ever has been in a midterm election in Texas," Steinhauser says.